Hacker-Projects/Web-Development-task-1-To-Do/README.md

 ## Key Features

-## Task Management

-Users can add, edit, delete, and mark tasks as completed.
+**Task Management:** Users can add, edit, delete, and mark tasks as completed.

-## Categories and Tags

-Users can organize tasks using categories or tags for better management.
+**Categories and Tags:** Users can organize tasks using categories or tags for better management.

-## Prioritization

-Users can assign priorities (e.g., high, medium, low) to tasks.
+**Prioritization:** Users can assign priorities (e.g., high, medium, low) to tasks.

-## Deadlines and Reminders

-Users can set deadlines for tasks and receive reminders for upcoming deadlines.
+**Deadlines and Reminders:** Users can set deadlines for tasks and receive reminders for upcoming deadlines.

-## Search and Filter

-The application will include search functionality and filters to help users quickly find tasks.
+**Search and Filter:** The application will include search functionality and filters to help users quickly find tasks.

-## Responsive Design

-The application will be designed to work smoothly on desktops, tablets, and smartphones.
+**Responsive Design:** The application will be designed to work smoothly on desktops, tablets, and smartphones.

 ## Technologies
 **Frontend:** HTML, CSS, JavaScript